eprparadocs/cloud-custodian/tools/antlr/README.md

-cc.g4 - Antlr grammar for cloud custodian policy files test.cc - Test policy (primitive today but will get more complete) REAMDE.md - this file
+cc.g4 - Antlr grammar for cloud custodian policy files test.cc - Test policy (primitive today but will get more complete) REAMDE.md - this file main.py - main program if python is used

-To try it out do the following:
+To try it out do the following for JAVA

 1) Install java and javac for your environment
 2) Install antlr (including the definitions of antlr4 and grun)